joshbruce/fourth-earth-raw/public/additions/content.md

 1. Technology and abilities may span from the mundane to the magnificent or rare.
 2. Setting and characters should inform character responses.
-2. Gameplay consistency and balance should be considered, characters can become boring if too perfect and indestructible; maybe casting a spell always costs a predetermined amount from a life battery or has a similar cost associated with it or the “Disintegrater Gun 3000” can only be fired once every 3 rounds.
+2. Gameplay consistency and balance should be considered, characters can become boring if too perfect and indestructible; maybe casting a spell always costs a predetermined amount from a life battery or has a similar cost associated with it or the “Disintegrator Gun 3000” can only be fired once every 3 rounds.

 Consider: